asparaginase Erwinia chrysanthemi

 High Alert Medication: This medication bears a heightened risk of causing significant patient harm when it is used in error.

-Part of combination chemotherapy in the treatment of acute lymphocytic leukemia (ALL) in patients who developed hypersensitivity to E. coli-derived asparaginase.
+Part of combination chemotherapy in the treatment of ALL and lymphoblastic lymphoma in patients who developed hypersensitivity to E. coli-derived asparaginase.

 - Catalyst in the conversion of asparagine (an amino acid) to aspartic acid and ammonia.

 - Depletes asparagine in leukemic cells.

 Distribution: Remains in the intravascular space.
 Poor penetration into the CSF.

 Metabolism and Excretion: Slowly sequestered in the reticuloendothelial system.